-In my previous sermon we learned 03 principles which David used to defeat Goliath and how those principles can help us to defeat our own Goliaths.
+In my previous sermon, we learned 03 principles which David used to defeat Goliath and how those principles can help us to defeat our own Goliaths.
 Victory over Goliath was a turning point in David’s life.
-However while David’s victory was met with the compliments of the majority he couldn’t avoid Saul’s outright hostility.
-Consequently David was forced into 08 years of self exile.
-Tonight we will consider few implications from this story.
+However, while David’s victory was met with the compliments of the majority he couldn’t avoid Saul’s outright hostility.
+Consequently, David was forced into 08 years of self-exile.
+Tonight we will consider a few implications from this story.

 (Read 1 Samuel 18:1-30; 19:1-24; 20:1-42)

 A. David became a man loved by Saul’s family, his army and all the people of Israel.
-Women often sang about his adventures when they danced.
+Women often sang about their adventures when they danced.

 (Read 1 Samuel 22:6-19)

 A. David wanted to establish an environment of secrecy and lied to Ahimelech the priest, the very person who helped him.